opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Software inventory

-The `SoftwareInventory` resource contains information about a software or firmware component installed on one or more device managed by the service.
-The components are shown in two separate resource collections, divided by usage as either firmware and software.
-For the full schema definition, see the `SoftwareInventory` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about an individual software or firmware component, perform a `GET` operation on a `SoftwareInventory` resource: